ITER: DEVELOPING MORE SUSTAINABLE approaches to international touring

 case studies and examples

-- Project: Eliot Smith Dance (ESD) continue their collaboration with Danish-based composer and sound artist Liv Vester Larsen (ITER Cohort 3), which began with COALFIELD to LANDSCAPE – the next part of their project, Merging took place in Denmark in August 2025.
+Eliot Smith Dance (ESD) explore their their collaboration with Danish-based composer and sound artist Liv Vester Larsen from ITER 3.
+COALFIELD to LANDSCAPE, the next part of their project, Merging, took place in Denmark in August 2025.

-- Case study: ITER 2025 participant Tom Bailey of Mechanimalreflects on a 1,600 km low-impact walking tour that reconnects art, ancestry, and environmental responsibility, asking what touring can learn from hunter-gatherer relationships with nature.
+ITER 2025 participant Tom Bailey of Mechanimal reflects on a 1,600 km low-impact walking tour that reconnects art, ancestry, and environmental responsibility, asking what touring can learn from hunter-gatherer relationships with nature.

 2025 – How can we dream differently about touring in a time of climate crisis?

-JB, in collaboration with in futurum, and cultural practitioners from the UK, Danish and Norwegian arts sectors, teamed up for a panel discussion and workshop at Manchester International Festival 2025 to discuss sustainable approaches to mobility, cultural exchange and global touring.
+In 2025, JB collaborated with in futurum and arts professionals from the UK, Denmark and Norway to present a panel and workshop at the Manchester International Festival on sustainable touring, cultural exchange and mobility.